Icefrosh72/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner
+Write a script that sets the mode of the file